undo the git commit ## Changes still exist in the working tree(the project folder) + the index (--cached) git reset --soft HEAD~1 # undo git commit + git add ## Changes still exist in the working tree git reset HEAD^ --mixed # Like you never made these changes to the codebase ## Changes are gone fro

 git cherry-pick reverted_commit_sha

-# Create new branch git checkout -b new_branch_name # push the code to remote git push # go back to the original branch git switch previous_branch # Reset hard local to previous commit git reset --hard commit_hash # Fallback to newly created remote branch when needed
+# Create a new branch git checkout -b new_branch_name # push the code to remote with new branch git push # go back to the original branch git switch previous_branch # Reset hard local to previous commit git reset --hard commit_hash # Fallback to newly created remote branch when needed git switch new_branch_name # original state backup

 When need to restore safely to previous state